The characteristic polynomial of sums of random permutations and regular digraphs: Outline of the paper

 \subsection{Proof strategy}

 The proofs of Theorems~\ref{thm:mc} and~\ref{thm:gmc} are given in Section~\ref{sec:cvg}.
-They are based on the following three steps strategy; \begin{itemize} \item[(i)] If $(d(n))_{n\in\N}$ is a sequence of degree such that $d(n)= o(\sqrt n)$, then the family of random analytic function $\{\widehat\chi_n(z) : z\in D_1 \}_{n\in\N}$ is tight for the topology of locally uniform convergence on~$D_{1}$; cf.~Section~\ref{sec:tight} at page \pageref{sec:tight}. \item[(ii)] By expanding \eqref{charpoly}, for the principal branch of $\log$, it holds for $k\in \N$ that
+They are based on the following three steps strategy; \begin{itemize} \item[(i)] If $(d(n))_{n\in\N}$ is a sequence of degree such that $d(n)= o(\sqrt n)$, then the family of random analytic function $\{\widehat\chi_n(z) : z\in D_1 \}_{n\in\N}$ is tight. \item[(ii)] By expanding \eqref{charpoly}, for the principal branch of $\log$, it holds for $k\in \N$ that

 where $[z^k]f(z)$ means the $k$-th coefficient of the analytic function $f(z)$.
 Note that it is natural to consider $\log$ of $z\mapsto \frac{\widehat\chi_n(z)}{z-1/\sqrt d} $ to account for the trivial root of $\widehat\chi_n$ at $1/\sqrt d \in D_1$ if $d\ge 2$.
 We establish that